UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ```

 To test that your latex installation is working with jupyter notebooks,
-launch `jupyter lab` from a terminal and open either a new notebook
+launch `jupyter lab` from the terminal where you confirmed that latex works
+and open either a new notebook
 or the same one you used to test IRkernel above.
 Go to `File -> Export notebook as... -> Export Notebook to PDF`.
 If the PDF file is created,